r-gould/r-gould.github.io/_posts/2025-03-22-alignment-and-control.markdown

 *Improving RLAIF.* RLAIF relies on using LMs that can act as effective evaluators/judges.
 There are many works that evaluate how effectively LMs can act as evaluators (often called "meta-evaluation").
 For example, [19, 20] find that even though LMs can often generate correct solutions to reasoning problems, they often fail to evaluate which solution is correct (i.e. LMs find generation easier than evaluation, even though to humans evaluation is often easier than generation).
 Note that work on evaluating reward models (e.g. RewardBench [21]) also classifies as meta-evaluation since reward models are pretrained LMs that have been additionally trained to evaluate helpfulness.

 How can we improve the ability for language models to act as evaluators for RLAIF?
 * We could perform RLHF but instead specifically collect preference data for the task of evaluation (rather than generic task of helpfulness as currently done): e.g. sampling two evaluations from a model, and getting a human to choose a preferred evaluation.
 Here humans are acting as "meta-evaluators" to produce good LM evaluators.
+This is the approach taken in CriticGPT [35].
 * Alternatively (or additionally), we could use other LMs (or the same LM, i.e. self-improvement) as an evaluator instead of humans.
 Namely, we could let the model generate two evaluations, and then let an evaluator model choose which of these evaluations is best.
 This is analogous to performing RL-CAI on the task of evaluation.
 Here we are using an LM as a meta-evaluator.
 	- To what extent can we just keep repeating this process iteratively, using the improved model to evaluate itself, and repeat?
 At what point are diminishing returns reached?
 Can we understand the limitations of such "iterative improvement" methods more generally?
 * Or, for evaluations that the model finds difficult (e.g. responses that the model is highly uncertainty about), relaying evaluation to humans instead.
 Ideally this would only be a small subset of evaluations.